Code-Institute-Submissions/getMyTattoo/README.md

 ### Show Styles

-That page displays a list of artists which share the same tattoo style.
+That page displays a list of artists who share the same tattoo style.

-The layout is the same as the artists section on the home page.
+The layout is the same as the artists' section on the home page.

 ### Show Artist Page

 This page displays all the information about a single artist.
-Here users cand find the address, the contact area, information about the languages that the artist speaks, the style he/she has, and a gallery with up to six images showing some of the best work of art the artist made.
+Here users can find the address, the contact area, information about the languages that the artist speaks, the style he/she has, and a gallery with up to six images showing some of the best work of art the artist made.
 A bottom at the end of the page takes the user back to the home page.

 ### Register - if the user is a tattoo artist

-The register page has a image on the background of a bearded tattooed man that looks in the direction of the form.
+The register page has an image on the background of a bearded tattooed man that looks in the direction of the form.
 The form has two fields: username (that accept letters from the Latin alphabet and numbers) and password (with a length between 5 and 20 char).
 A small text under the section has a link to the log in page for those users that already have an account.